The doctoral examination takes place within six years from the provisional admission to the doctoral studies.

 - The entire examination lasts at least 1 hour.

-- The 20-to-30-minute talk at the beginning of the doctoral examination is in principle open to the public.
+- The 20-to-30-minute presentation at the beginning of the doctoral examination is in principle open to the public.
 The Chair may decide otherwise.

-- The part of the examination after the talk is NOT open to the public.
+- The examination part after the presentation is NOT open to the public.

 - Both the committee and the invited professors may ask questions.
 All D-PHYS professors are invited.